- You do not have any products in your shopping cart yet.

 - Small damages can often be repaired by yourself with proper care.

-This openness is the reason why you need to be a bit more attentive with care than with a fully sealed lacquer surface.
+This openness is why you need to be a bit more attentive in care than with a fully sealed lacquer surface.

 How to clean oiled or waxed surfaces daily?